Authored by: Julio Sanchez

 In today’s world, with the perpetual threat of breaches always looming, what’s the best way to ensure your organization stays safe?
 Oftentimes, the best security measure against cyber-attacks is to think like an attacker.
 When viewing things in this light, it’s immediately clear what makes for a prized gem within your infrastructure: Active Directory.
 Though such an attack is more complex than a simple phishing campaign, taking control of Active Directory provides so much power and possibility that attackers have learned and are willing to take the time to navigate different environments.
 Such threat actors are able to adapt quickly, using only what they enumerate from an organization to create new links in an attack chain in order to complete a successful compromise.

 What makes Active Directory so important and how are attackers gaining access so frequently?
-This four part blog series will share three different scenarios and attack vectors used by Core Security’s own penetration testing services team to compromise Active Directory, along with ideas on how to identify and prevent them from happening.
+This five part blog series will share four different scenarios and attack vectors used by Core Security’s own penetration testing services team to compromise Active Directory, along with ideas on how to identify and prevent them from happening.
 To begin, let’s explore what Active Directory is, why it holds such value to attackers, and the effects such a breach can have on an organization.

 What is Active Directory?